AllanBuras/dendRolAB/README.md

 # dendRolAB
 source code needed for the installation of the dendRolAB package.
-To install, please download the dendRolAB zip-file and unpack it then use the following code in 'R': setwd("WORK-DIRECTORY-WHERE-THE-UNPACKED-ZIP-FILE-IS-STORED") install.packages(pkgs="dendRolAB",repos=NULL,type="source") Please make sure you have the most recent 'R' version installed, i.e. R-version>3.5.3
+To install, get in charge of the devtools package and type: devtools::install_github("AllanBuras/dendRolAB")